Azure Migrate – How to migrate on-premises Hyper-V Virtual Machines to Azure

 Run the provider setup file on each host, as described below:

-After installing the provider on hosts, go to the Azure portal and in Discover machines, select Finalize registration.
+After installing the Azure Site Recovery Provider tool on our Hyper-V hosts, go back to the Azure portal and in Discover machines, select Finalize registration as shown below.

 It can take up to 15 minutes after finalizing registration until discovered VMs appear in the Migration and modernization tile.
 As VMs are discovered, the Discovered servers count rises.